The chances of your baby getting this viral condition, also known as “pink eye,” is relatively high as it is pretty contagious.

 - The infection lasts more than a week, or the above techniques do not help your baby recover

-- Your baby’s condition is getting worse, this includes a yellow discharge and a high fever of more than 38 degrees Celsius.
-If your eye (s) is completely crusted or you can not stop rubbing it, then you should also seek medical attention.
+- Your baby’s condition is getting worse; this includes a yellow discharge and a high fever of more than 38 degrees Celsius.
+If your eye (s) is wholly crusted or you can not stop rubbing it, you should also seek medical attention.

-Neonatal aseptic conjunctivitis is most often a chemical conjunctivitis that is induced by the silver nitrate solution, which is used at birth for Crede prophylaxis of infectious conjunctivitis.
+Neonatal aseptic Conjunctivitis is often chemical Conjunctivitis induced by the silver nitrate solution used at birth for Crede prophylaxis of infectious Conjunctivitis.

-Chemical conjunctivitis is becoming less common due to the use of erythromycin ointment or povidone iodide instead of a silver nitrate solution for the prophylaxis of infectious conjunctivitis.
+Chemical Conjunctivitis is becoming less common due to erythromycin ointment or povidone iodide instead of a silver nitrate solution to prevent infectious Conjunctivitis.

-Bacterial and viral infections are the main causes of septic neonatal conjunctivitis, with chlamydia being the most common infectious agent.
-Babies can acquire these infectious agents as they pass through the birth canal during the birth process.
+Bacterial and viral infections are the leading causes of neonatal septic Conjunctivitis, with chlamydia being the most common infectious agent.
+Babies can acquire these contagious agents as they pass through the birth canal during the birth process.

 Anatomy and Pathology

 The conjunctiva (a thin translucent mucous membrane) can be divided into palpebral, bulbar, and fornical depending on the location.

 The conjunctiva contains non-keratinizing squamous epithelium and a thin, richly vascularized substance that contains lymphatic vessels and cells, such as lymphocytes, plasma cells, mast cells, and macrophages.

 The conjunctiva also has accessory lacrimal glands and goblet cells.

 The pathology of neonatal Conjunctivitis is influenced by the anatomy of the conjunctival tissues in the newborn.
 Inflammation of the conjunctiva can cause dilation of the blood vessels, potentially dramatic chemosis, and excessive secretion.